UniversalNER/UniversalNER/docs/_pages/home.md

 UNER is modeled after the [Universal Dependencies](https://universaldependencies.org/) project, in that it is intended to be a large community annotation effort with language-universal guidelines.
 Further, we use the _same text corpora_ as Universal Dependencies.

+## Universal NER v1

+We are excited to release Universal NER v1.
+Here are the relevant links:

+- Harvard Dataverse for official release: [https://doi.org/10.7910/DVN/GQ8HDL]
+- Github repos for latest updates: [https://github.com/UniversalNER]
+- The paper: _Coming soon_

 ## Contributing